List of members of the United Nations Security Council: Previous Security Council composition

 As decolonization increased the number of Asian and African member states without a group, they began to contest other seats: Ivory Coast substituted a member of the Commonwealth in 1964–1965, the Eastern European seat regularly included Asian countries from 1956, Liberia took the place of a Western European country in 1961, and Mali successfully contested the Middle Eastern seat in December 1964 (the Security Council would be expanded before Mali's term began).

-An amendment to the UN Charter ratified in 1965 increased the number of non-permanent seats to 10, and the Regional Groups were formalized.
-The amendment effectively created three African seats and one Asian seat (if treating the Commonwealth seat as a WEOG seat and the Middle Eastern seat as an Asian seat (Note: In practice, the Commonwealth seat was by then treated as a de facto African seat.)).
+An amendment to the UN Charter ratified in 1965 increased the number of non-permanent seats to 10, and the Regional Groups were formally applied to the seats.
+The amendment effectively created three African seats and one Asian seat, if treating the Commonwealth seat as a WEOG seat and the Middle Eastern seat as an Asian seat.
+(In practice, the Commonwealth seat was by then treated as a de facto African seat.)